Makaria Farm in 2007

 We continued to supply the Community Farm Store and Niagara Grocery, and added Fairfield Market and Ingredients Health Food & Apple Cafe to our list of grocery stores.
 Our customers at the Duncan Farmer’s Market and the Bowen Road Farmers’ Market welcomed us back.

 We began selling produce to Hudson’s on First, Duncan’s newest fine dining experience.

 After six years together, we got married on April 9, 2012.

 Makaria Farm in 2013

-We’re now using all the viable land on our 10 acres and looking for suitable farmland to lease so we can continue to expand.
+By 2013 we were using all the viable land on our 10 acres and looking for suitable farmland to lease so we could continue to expand.
 Yee haw!

-2013 will be the 2nd year of our Food Security Club and the 6th year of our Vegetable Share (CSA) Program — with a delivery option now available to make it even easier for Vancouver Islanders to eat our tasty vegetables.
-Delivering has allowed us to open our CSA program to folks from Victoria to Ladysmith.
+2013 was the 2nd year of our Food Security Club and the 6th year of our Vegetable Share (CSA) Program — with a new delivery option available to make it even easier for Vancouver Islanders to eat our tasty vegetables.
+Delivering allowed us to open our CSA program to folks from Victoria to Ladysmith to Lake Cowichan.

 Our friend Nick Versteeg of DV Cuisine used footage of our farm in his two new films, Once Upon a Day … Cowichan and Once Upon a Year … Cowichan.

 Our son, Isaac Duncan McLeod, was born on September 12, 2013.
 He’s a cutie patootie.

 What will we do next?
 Wait and see!